 - Vocational Rehabilitation Basic Support Grant.
-The purpose of this grant is to assist Hawaii in operating statewide comprehensive, coordinated, effective, efficient, and accountable programs of vocational rehabilitation, which is an integral part of a statewide workforce investment system designed to assess, plan, develop, and provide vocational rehabilitation services for individuals with disabilities to prepare for and engage in gainful employment. - Hawaii DVR is a combined agency which means that we receive one Basic Support Grant which funds the General and Blind agency. - DVR is contracting with WDD (Oahu, Hawaii, Maui) and the counties on Oahu and Kauai to implement a 2016 Summer Youth Employment program; and adults with disabilities on Oahu. - DVR supports Workforce Development Division staff on Hawaii and City and County staff on Oahu for business outreach and employment assistance for DVR clients.
+The purpose of this grant is to assist Hawaii in operating statewide comprehensive, coordinated, effective, efficient, and accountable programs of vocational rehabilitation, which is an integral part of a statewide workforce investment system designed to assess, plan, develop, and provide vocational rehabilitation services for individuals with disabilities to prepare for and engage in gainful employment. - Hawaii DVR is a combined agency which means that we receive one Basic Support Grant which funds the General and Blind agency. - DVR is contracting with the State Workforce Development Division (Oahu, Hawaii, Maui) and City and Counties on Oahu and Kauai to implement a 2016 Summer Youth Employment program for youth and adults with a disabilities on Counties of Oahu.
+It is anticipated that the program will continue yearly thereafter. - DVR supports Workforce Development Division staff on Hawaii and City and County staff on Oahu for business outreach and employment assistance for DVR clients.
 Along with DVR staff, employers will be provided training and technical assistance to include, but not limited to (1) disability awareness; (2) compliance with the Americans with Disabilities Act (ADA); (3) VR services; (4) recruitment and hiring of persons with disabilities and (5) support for current employees with disabilities. - DVR executed a State Educational Agency (SEA) Agreement with the DOE.
-Consultation and technical assistance will be provided to DOE personnel in planning for the transition of students with disabilities from school to post-school VR services. - Upon exit from the DOE/Special Education Program, DVR's clients attend DOE/Adult Education classes.
+Consultation and technical assistance will be provided to DOE personnel in planning for the transition of students with disabilities from school to post-school VR services. - Upon exit from the DOE/Special Education Program, DVR's clients attends DOE/Adult Education classes.
 DVR and Adult Education management staff have been meeting to significantly increase the number of DVR clients attending Adult Education classes in 2016. - In partnership with DOH, DOE, DOL, DVR is the lead agency in the Office of Disability Employment Policy (OPED) Employment first State Mentoring Program (EFSLMP) grant.
-The grant coordinates more in-depth training by their Subject Matter

-Experts (SMEs) on Customized, Supported and Self Employment "train the trainers" training.
+The grant coordinates more in-depth training by their Subject Matter Experts (SMEs) on Customized, Supported and Self Employment "train the trainers" training.